 Posted by Jeff Michael on February 8, 2018

 How can you not love customer feedback when it helps you improve your product?
 At our recent FLIGHT conference, I had the opportunity to speak to a lot of customers, plus detailed discussions with our Customer Advisory Board members.
-This knowledge helped us build out the latest release of Black Duck Hub with new features that enhance both security and license compliance management.
+This knowledge helped us build out the latest release of Black Duck with new features that enhance both security and license compliance management.

-Hub 4.4 helps you identify the component versions that have encryption algorithms.
+Black Duck 4.4 helps you identify the component versions that have encryption algorithms.
 You can filter components by those known to contain encryption.
 Those components are listed with a new Cryptography icon on the bill of materials (BOM).

 Note: While components added manually to existing BOMs now display cryptography information, legacy BOMs may require a rescan for cryptography data to display.
 In addition, this feature is an add-on module available for purchase.
 For internal servers, you need to update your registration key in order to use this feature.

 The Black Duck allows you to generate one or more “tokens” for accessing the Black Duck APIs.
 These tokens can replace the use of username/password credentials in integration configurations, such as Jenkins or for the Scan Client command line interface (CLI).
 With access tokens, if a security breach occurs, user credentials (possibly Single sign-on (SSO) or Lightweight Directory Access Protocol (LDAP) credentials) are not directly compromised

 To improve scalability and user interface (UI) performance, the Black Duck now leverages a new scan service.
 This service can be scaled up (like Job Runners) per customer needs and frees the web application from processing data from incoming scans.